fd0e/site-1/wiki/pages/administration.md

 ## lxd

+> we're not provisioning lxd containers for users at this time

 this is the process that i use to create lxd containers for users.

 you need two things from the user: an ssh public key (on their ~team shell) and a [distro choice](https://us.images.linuxcontainers.org/)